 Bali offers a huge range of honeymoon accommodation options to suit all budgets.

-The best time to visit Bali is during the dry season from April to September when the days are sunny and dry.
+The best time to visit Bali is anytime from June through September, when the days are hot, sunny and mainly dry.

-Generally, Bali enjoys a warm, humid and tropical climate with an average temperature of 32°C (89°F) year round.
+Generally, Bali enjoys a warm, humid and tropical climate with an average temperature of 27°C (80°F) year-round.

 Bali is located off the eastern tip of Java – just one of more than 13,000 islands in the Indonesian archipelago – and is easily accessible with multiple airlines offering daily flights.